Vivette's Dance Studio

 -

 Brush hair into a ponytail either top of head, back or head or nape of neck depending on what has been requested.
+For recital 2023 top of head buns are what is being done.

 -